Introduction

 Disclaimer

 This information is provided as a public resource and for convenience purposes only.
-The official Bylaw should always be consulted for accuracy purposes.
+The official bylaw should always be consulted for accuracy purposes.

-In order for a use to be permitted and established, it must comply with the applicable requirements of the Zoning Bylaw for such use.
+In order for a use to be permitted and established, it must comply with the applicable requirements of the zoning bylaw for such use.

 Residential (R) Zone